razgarabedi/imagedropify/README.md

     If issues persist, check the SELinux audit log for denials:
     ```bash
     sudo ausearch -m avc -ts recent
-    # or
+    # or for a summary of what might be needed:
     # sudo cat /var/log/audit/audit.log | audit2allow -m local_nginx_policy
     ```
     This can help identify specific permissions Nginx is being denied by SELinux.
 For example, if you see `denied { name_connect } for ... dest=3000`, it means Nginx is blocked from connecting to port 3000. `sudo setsebool -P httpd_can_network_connect 1` should fix this.
+If you see `denied { read } on file ...`, it's a file access issue that might need `restorecon` or context adjustments if basic permissions and ACLs are correct.

 ### 13. Security Considerations Summary (Nginx)